MD04-CFC/forest_clusterring/README.md

 4) File descriptions -
-3D looks a bit incorrect, 2D old is for sure incorrect 2D in second.py is ok, 3D_new.py as well
+3D from main looks a bit incorrect, new better version is in 3d_new

 5) Rzeczy do zrobienia